protesilaos/my-website/_pages/cv.md

 - Bachelor's Degree in European Politics, Economics, and Law from the European University Cyprus (2012).
+- Self-taught programmer.
 - Self-taught philosopher.
-- Self-taught programmer.
 - Native Greek speaker.
 - Proficient English speaker.
 - Competent with French.
-- Good with Spanish.
+- Decent with Spanish.
 - Rudimentary understanding of Portuguese and Italian.

 ## Publications